greenplum-db/gpdb/src/backend/codegen/README.md

 brew install --with-clang llvm37
 ```

-Unfortunately, the cmake configuration module for LLVM that is isntalled by
+Unfortunately, the cmake configuration module for LLVM that is installed by
 brew is broken.
 Fortunately, we can fix it.
 Edit
 `/usr/local/opt/llvm37/lib/llvm-3.7/share/llvm/cmake/LLVMConfig.cmake` and fix
 the path detection logic at the front of the file (before